-Moderate, mitigated to Low: Unmitigated health risk to U.S. personnel was moderate with seasonal transmission (March-November).
+Moderate, mitigated to Low: Potential health risk to U.S. personnel is Moderate during warmer months (typically March through November) when vector activity is highest.
+Mitigation measures reduced the risk to low.
 A small number of cases (less than 1% per month attack rate) could occur among personnel with direct skin exposure to soil contaminated with human or animal feces (including sleeping on bare ground, walking barefoot).
 Initial skin symptoms typically are mild and are not debilitating.
 However, systemic symptoms of fever, cough, abdominal pain, nausea, and diarrhea may develop weeks to months after initial infection with hookworm or Strongyloides spp.
 More severe infections with high worm burden may be debilitating in some cases.
 Rates of infection in U.S. personnel will be highly variable, depending on specific local environmental conditions.
 Rates of infection in U.S. personnel are expected to be less than 1 percent per month in most locations.
 However, rates in some focal areas with heavily contaminated soil could exceed 1 percent per month.

 Low: Moderate for soil transmitted helminthes.
-Overall risk was reduced to low with mitigation measures.
+Overall risk was reduced to Low with mitigation measures.
 Confidence in the health risk estimate is high.